rajeshrv2020/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

+Tranining data is collected by driving the car for 3 laps and driving the lap in the reverse direction.
+Car would drift in some of the place

+The Driving behaviour was very bad where the car went off the road at sharp turns.
+More data are collected from the track where the car was not driving

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recovery back to the road.
 These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

+Whenever the car

-Then I repeated this process on track two in order to get more data points.
+// Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped: